puppetlabs/puppet-docs/source/pe/1.2/installing.markdown

 * `-n` -- Run in 'noop' mode; show commands that would have been run during installation without running them.
 * `-s ANSWER_FILE` -- Save answers to file and quit without installing.

-## Non-interactive Installation
+### Non-interactive Installation

 To streamline your deployment, the Puppet Enterprise installer can run non-interactively.
 When run with the `-a` or `-A` flags, the installer will load an answer file specified by the user.

 Answer files are simply shell scripts; they set a number of predefined variables and are sourced by the installer at runtime.
-Although static answer files are easily generated by running the installer with the `-s ANSWER_FILE` option, they can also be constructed by hand or with other tools, and can contain arbitrary shell code.
+Although static answer files are easily generated by running the installer with the `-s ANSWER_FILE` option (or by retrieving the `answers.lastrun` file from a previous installation), they can also be constructed by hand or with other tools, and can contain arbitrary shell code.
 This feature of the installer can be used to, for example, automate the generation of puppet agent certnames for sites that do not identify nodes by FQDN.

-Further details and a full description of the available variables can be found in Appendix A.
+Further details and a full description of the available variables can be found in the [answer file reference](./answer_file_reference.html).